jsign/binary-tree-spec/README.md

 # binary-tree-spec

 This repository contains a minimal Python implementation for EIP-XXXX.
+A draft is beign reviewed which can be found [here](https://hackmd.io/@jsign/binary-tree-draft-eip).

 ## Project Structure